programmer-rahad/wall-clocks/README.md

 # Vanilla JS Wall clock projects

 This repository contains various vanilla JavaScript wall clock projects.
-Each project is designed to showcase different tab implementations.
 Feel free to explore the source code of each project.

 ## Live links of the projects: